 Maurice English was a poet, publisher, translator, and journalist born in Chicago, Illinois.
 A graduate of Harvard, he worked as a journalist in the United States and Europe for twenty years before beginning his career as an editor and publisher.
 Over three decades, English held the roles of founding editor of Chicago Magazine, senior editor of the University of Chicago Press, founding director of the Temple University Press, and director of the University of Pennsylvania Press.

-“What Happens” was published in The New Republic in 1979.
-“Omega,” his last poem, was written when Maurice and his second wife, Helen Drutt English, revisited Kauai in 1983 in commemoration of Brian’s death.
-These poems remain as Maurice’s epitaph as well as his son’s.
+“What Happens is This” was published in The New Republic in 1978.
+In commemoration of Brian’s death, Helen W. Drutt English, English’s second wife, visited Kauai in 1981, followed in September of 1983 by English and his daughter Deirdre English, who flew together in a helicopter over the site of Brian’s drowning.
+“Omega,” his last poem, was written in October 1983, one month before his death.
+These poems remain as English’s epitaph as well as his son’s.
 Brian had left his Omega watch on the beach before he drowned.
-Omega, the last letter of the Greek alphabet, was also Maurice’s final letter.
+Omega, the last letter of the Greek alphabet, was also English’s final poem.

-“The Key,” “Wading In,” “The Weaving,” and “Omega” are published here for the first time.
-Helen Drutt English, a famed craft historian and curator, had elevated the vocabulary of American crafts onto a global stage, and in “The Weaving” (1977, finished 1983), Maurice threads his wife and himself through his dead son’s eye into the vast tapestry of “all the waters of the world,” creating Brian’s threnody.
+“The Key,” “Wading In,” “The Weaving,” “Omega,” and “The Apple Tree” are published here for the first time.
+Helen W. Drutt English is a craft historian and curator, and in “The Weaving” (1977, finished 1983), English threads his wife and himself through his dead son’s eye into the vast tapestry of “all the waters of the world,” creating Brian’s threnody.

 -